rsnpj/notes-site/notes/Certifications/AZ900/Networking.md

 ## Using an N tier architecture

-An architectural pattern that can be used to build loosely couples systems is N-tier
+An architectural pattern that can be used to build loosely-coupled systems is N-tier

 This divides an architecture into two or more logical tiers.